ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Hardware for expansion nodes
 {: #vc_vcenterserveroverview-expansion-node-hardware}

-One Bare Metal Server with the configuration presented in [Technical specifications for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs).
+One bare metal server with the configuration presented in [Technical specifications for vCenter Server instances](/docs/vmwaresolutions?topic=vmware-solutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs).

 ### Licenses and fees for expansion nodes
 {: #vc_vcenterserveroverview-expansion-node-license-and-fee}